helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 The count method uses `@Jdbc.Execution(QUERY)` because primitive `long` could otherwise mean either a scalar query or an update count.
 The list method omits `@Jdbc.Execution` to demonstrate AUTO inference from its `List<Pokemon>` result.

-Insert a Pokemon and return its generated identifier:
+Insert a Pokemon and return a JSON object containing its generated identifier, name, and type:

 ```shell
 curl -i -X POST \